-Through this theme the DEN supports a flexible programme of specialist training and technology-focused, themed student-led events.
+Through the ‘New Collaborative Initiatives‘ theme, DEN has supported a flexible programme of specialist training and technology-focused, themed student-led events.
 This will build upon the culture of collaborative working already established in various disciplines such as Computer Science.

-The new collaborative initiatives theme will also enhance the quality of training available to Digital Economy postgraduate students through activities such as:
+The new collaborative initiatives theme aimed to enhance the quality of training available to Digital Economy postgraduate students through activities such as:

 - Technology-focused development activities such as Hack and Maker events.

 - Open calls for collaboration focused particularly on encouraging student-led multi-CDT specialist training events.

 - Bespoke DEN workshops running alongside other established conferences

 Events and activities delivered under DEN Theme 4:

 - DE Researchers DIY Makers Colloquium, 25 April 2014, Newcastle

 - Second Screen & Live TV Football Workshop, 5 December 2014, London

 - Leading Together in the Digital Economy: Celebrating women in transdisciplinary careers, 6 July 2015, Central London